Introduction to Observing Occultations of stars

 Negative and Positive events

-Asteroid occultations can be short.
+Asteroid occultations can be short, typically a few seconds.
 The event duration is in the range ZERO to 30 seconds depending on the asteroid size and where the observer is inside the shadow.
 A ZERO event is really a "miss" or "NEGATIVE" i.e. no occultation was seen or detected.
 We always report NEGATIVE events.
-Most observations result in seeing a Miss, but improvements in predictions gives the observer with mobile equipment, an opportunity to travel toward the predicted track.
+Most observations result in seeing a "Miss", but improvements in predictions gives the observer with mobile equipment, an opportunity to travel toward the predicted track, similar in many respects to observing a lunar graze occultation.

 The detector and timing arrangement typically would be: